 Covers PGY-1 objectives R4.1.1, R4.1.4, and R4.2.1.

-The Residency Teaching Certificate Program consists of completing individual study modules then attending two one-day live seminars during August and September.
+The Residency Teaching Certificate Program consists of completing individual study modules then attending two one-day live seminars during August and October.
 Residents must complete the modules which include reading and learning exercises before attending the seminar.
-Students will discuss these assignments during the seminar so that the resident can revise them based on feedback.
+Participants will discuss these assignments during the seminar so that the resident can revise them based on feedback.

 - Basics of education